-Aviva Investors is a global asset manager with expertise in real estate, fixed income, equity, multi-asset and alternative investments.
-Our investment intelligence spans major markets, where we currently invest €387bn (as at 30 June 2019) on behalf of our customers.
+Aviva Investors is a global asset manager with expertise in real assets, fixed income, equity, multi-asset and solutions.
+Our investment intelligence spans major markets, where we currently invest over €279bn (as at 31 March 2023) on behalf of our customers.
 This gives us the size and scale to successfully seek out opportunities that will deliver specific investor outcomes.
-With over €35bn of real estate assets (as at 30 June 2019), Aviva Investors offers comprehensive market coverage with specialist teams covering occupational and investment markets, and our dedicated in- house real estate strategy and research teams undertake proprietary research.
+With approximately €50bn of real assets, €31bn of which is invested in real estate (as at 31 March 2023), Aviva Investors offers comprehensive market coverage with specialist teams covering occupational and investment markets, and our dedicated in- house real estate strategy and research teams undertake proprietary research.
 Capturing and releasing value requires a deep understanding of the market, together with execution capability and agility.
 Our real estate team is resourced and structured to do that.
-As at 30 June 2019 we have over 150 real estate investment professionals, based in offices in Frankfurt, London and Paris.
+As at 31 March 2023, we have over 140 real asset investment professionals, based in London and Paris.

 Investment principles & strategy

 Private real assets markets are inefficient, opaque, and highly cyclical.
 This provides greater scope than perhaps any other asset class for price to diverge significantly from value.
 Unlike in public markets, this can persist long enough for expert investors to exploit the market’s complexity and its participants’ likelihood of mispricing an asset, creating attractive investment opportunities.